 The three largest athletics venues are located 1.3 miles off the Reynolda Campus.
 BB&T Field is the home of the football team; basketball teams play in Lawrence Joel Veterans Memorial Coliseum, named after a decorated Vietnam War veteran from Winston-Salem; and baseball's home is David F. Couch Ballpark, named for a 1984 graduate and benefactor.

-Alumni Hall houses University Advancement, the University Police Department, and the Department of Parking and Transportation.
+Alumni Hall houses the University Police Department and the Department of Parking and Transportation, and is slated for renovation for academic space.

 Porter B. Byrum Welcome Center, named for alumnus and benefactor Porter B. Byrum (JD '42), is at the entrance to Wake Forest.
 The building allows prospective students and their families an opportunity to learn more about the University and to meet with admissions staff.